Poly Mailers

 The ink and adhesive conversation is non-negotiable—Sun Chemical’s water-based inks peel clean at 94°C without residue, and the biodegradable PSA we sourced through Advanced Poly-Pack in Shenzhen sticks at 12 newtons without plasticizers, tying directly back to every biodegradable mailers design tip about staying contaminant-free.

-The layer count is a negotiation: brands often want barrier perfection, but a single certified compostable PLA layer will outperform multilayer laminates in compostability tests, which is why I repeatedly write “one layer wins” in the decision matrix of biodegradable mailers design tips, even if the art team wants to mimic the feel of 350gsm C1S artboard for their insert cards.
+The layer count is a negotiation: brands often want barrier perfection, but a single certified compostable PLA layer will outperform multilayer laminates in compostability tests.
+That’s why I keep writing “one layer wins” in the decision matrix of biodegradable mailers design tips, even if the art team wants to mimic the feel of 350gsm C1S artboard for their insert cards.

-For bold branding paired with compostability you can lean on spot colors instead of metallics and add the Custom Packaging Products checklist so the art department understands print density won’t exceed 60 percent coverage before the compost pile sees it.
+For bold branding paired with compostability, lean on spot colors instead of metallics and add the Custom Packaging Products checklist so the art department understands print density won’t exceed 60 percent coverage before the compost pile sees it.

 We dissect openings that open like fortune cookies.
 Gussets oriented along the longest axis reduce sealing strain and keep perforations from splitting during transit, while the design tips remind me to keep adhesive application under 1.4 grams per linear inch so composters don’t reject the lot.
 These are the specific biodegradable mailers design tips I tattoo onto every spec sheet.

 Another factor is print bleed.
-I require a 3-millimeter bleed on every file because our CNC cutters in Binh Duong misalign by up to 1 millimeter; failure to account for that proves disastrous for high-contrast graphics, yet this is exactly the kind of biodegradable mailers design tips that designers often skip when they focus solely on branding.
+I require a 3-millimeter bleed on every file because our CNC cutters in Binh Duong misalign by up to 1 millimeter.
+Ignore that and high-contrast graphics fall apart, which is exactly the kind of biodegradable mailers design tips designers often skip when they focus solely on branding.

 Honestly, I think every creative director should be forced to watch a glue streak fail in real time.
 (I promise it’s more educational than a keynote.)
 It’s the moment they stop asking for high-gloss finishes and start to respect the biodegradable mailers design tips about surface energy and adhesive bonding.